 - Don’t forget your phone and any backup batteries and cords on your way out the door.

 What to store in your Car

 Even if you never encounter a major disaster that requires you to evacuate, having a plan is peace of mind.
-Do you have a Bog Out Bag?
-Please comment and let me know the area you live in and what you’ve packed in your bag.
+Do you have a Bug Out Bag?
+Please comment and let me know what you’ve packed in your bag.